FTU-Legacy-63/G03/G03_PROJECT_PROPOSAL.md

 ## 2\.
 Target User

-High school and university students interested in banking, finance, economics, or central banking but without deep knowledge.
+University students interested in banking, finance, economics, or central banking but without deep knowledge.

 ## 3\.
-User Task
+User Taskvbbbbbbbbbb

 The user observes the economic condition, interprets key indicators, and makes a monetary-policy decision.